Next Generation Systems

 Incremental changes to current farming systems will almost certainly not be enough to respond to these pressures, increase the value of primary exports and improve environmental performance.
 Land managers need new and diverse land use options to deliver faster and greater benefits to land owners, catchments and international markets.

-The Next Generation Solutions research team partnered with innovative farmers, growers and foresters to develop potential land use mixes and new systems of primary production.
+The Next Generation Systems research team partnered with innovative farmers, growers and foresters to develop potential land use mixes and new systems of primary production.
 The research team worked with 5 core partners to co-design and de-risk novel production systems that were feasible and practical in the eyes of the rural community.
 Researchers critically evaluated these novel systems, addressed barriers to adoption, and identified gaps that require future research.

 How Can The Research Be Used?